jonhadfield/easeprobe/docs/Deployment.md

 ## 5. Kubernetes Deployment

-Because EaseProbe needs to persist data,  we have to deploy the EaseProbe as Stateful-Set in Kubernetes, this would lead a bit complex deployment process.
+Because GuardianProbe needs to persist data,  we have to deploy the GuardianProbe as Stateful-Set in Kubernetes, this would lead a bit complex deployment process.

-1. Creating the ConfigMap for EaseProbe `config.yaml`
+1. Creating the ConfigMap for GuardianProbe `config.yaml`
-2. Creating a PV/PVC for EaseProbe SLA data persistent.
+2. Creating a PV/PVC for GuardianProbe SLA data persistent.
-3. Deploy EaseProbe
+3. Deploy GuardianProbe
-4. Create the EaseProbe Service
+4. Create the GuardianProbe Service

-### 5.1 Creating the ConfigMap for EaseProbe Configuration file
+### 5.1 Creating the ConfigMap for GuardianProbe Configuration file

 The following is an example of a configuration file - `config.yaml`.